alevani/ant_war_simulation/README.md

 1. We need to define to what extent the simulation will be accurate.
 Because there's a lot of small cool behaviours but that only apply to few species or, some species are really interesting but some behaviour totally counter the good of simulation (like; army ants do not fight together, or they don't have nest).
 I need to keep in mind that I am not a biologist but a engineer, that is, accuracy is less important (but still to take into consideration)
 2. In the regard of Q1, we could imagine the simulation to be: 1 colony of army ants, with their behaviours, fighting again other colonies of a diffrent species ?
+3. A bit hard of a question but, how much hours a week do you expect me to work at least?
+That would really help.

 # TODO